The quantum trace as a quantum non-abelianization map: Equivariant skein algebras and character varieties

-In this subsection, we suppose that $\omega$ is a root of unity of odd order $N>1$ and classify the irreducible representations of the equivariant abelian skein algebras associated to elementary involutive surfaces.
-It is well-known (see \textit{e.g.} \cite[Lemma $17$]{BonahonLiu}) that the algebras $\mathcal{W}_q$ and $\mathcal{W}_{q^2}$ are semi-simple, that their simple modules have dimension $N$ and that the set of isomorphism classes of simple modules is in bijection with $(\mathbb{C}^*)^{2}$ by the map sending a simple module to the scalars associated to the central elements $Z_1^N$ and $Z_2^N$.
+It is well-known that the algebras $\mathcal{W}_q$ and $\mathcal{W}_{q^2}$ are semi-simple, that their simple modules have dimension $N$ and that the set of isomorphism classes of simple modules is in bijection with $(\mathbb{C}^*)^{2}$ by the map sending a simple module to the scalars associated to the central elements $Z_1^N$ and $Z_2^N$ (see \textit{e.g.} \cite[Lemma $17$]{BonahonLiu} for an explicit description of their simple modules).
 It remains to study the simple modules of the algebras $\mathcal{Y}^{(n)}_q$.
 Define $d(n):= \left\{ \right.$